Dzierzan/IonFury-Voxel-Pack/README.md

 # How to use it

 Clone the project or download the zip and put all the content in Ion Fury directory.
-If you don't have the Aftershock DLC, you can get rid (most) of the missing *.kvx error logfile messages by commenting out loading the dlc_voxels in "voxels.def".
+If you don't have the Aftershock DLC, you can get rid of (most of) the missing *.kvx error logfile messages by commenting out loading the dlc_voxels in "voxels.def".

 # Voxel artists